 Packages may be selected or deselected by choosing a package group in the upper pane and then checking or un-checking packages in that group in the lower pane.
-All packages may be selected with the Select all packages in group button.
+All the packages in a chosen group may be selected with the Select all packages in Group button.